-New Relic Mobile for Android monitors your mobile app, giving you a comprehensive view of your app's performance.
+Mobile monitoring for Android monitors your mobile app, giving you a comprehensive view of your app's performance.
 It works for Android apps written using Java or Kotlin.

 Create and record custom events, interaction traces, and attributes to add details to your existing data and traces.

-Then, view the custom events that you created in New Relic Insights.
+Then, view the custom events that you created in NRQL or dashboards.

 Enable the MobileRequest event feature so you can perform a full network analysis.